The House of Magic: Plot

 With Lawrence in the hospital with a broken leg, his nephew Daniel takes advantage by tricking his uncle to sign over power of attorney, in the hopes of putting his house up for sale.
 Suspicious of Daniel's intentions, Thunder alerts Lawrence's automatons.
-When Daniel returns his uncle's magic trunk back home, he brings along two possible buyers for the property.
-Desperate, Thunder gets Carlo and Carla to dive bomb and splatter poop on them in order to attempt deter and prevent the house from being sold.
-Meanwhile, once out the trunk, Jack (who broke his leg in the accident) and Maggie convince the automatons (except Edison) of Thunder's guilt in causing the accident despite Thunder trying to tell the truth.
+When Daniel returns to his uncle's magic trunk home, he brings along two possible buyers for the property.
+Desperate, Thunder gets Carlo and Carla to dive bomb and splatter poop on them to attempt to deter and prevent the house from being sold.
+Meanwhile, once out of the trunk, Jack (who broke his leg in the accident) and Maggie convince the automatons (except Edison) of Thunder's guilt in causing the accident despite Thunder trying to tell the truth.
 He hopes Carlo and Carla will prove his innocence, which fails when they are intimidated by Jack.
 Nevertheless, Thunder manages to convince everyone that they need him to save the house since Daniel is proven to be severely allergic to cats.
-They allow him to stay but lock him in a bird cage.
-The next possible buyer, the Chihuahua's owner, is also driven away but not before the Chihuahua is able to rescue Thunder.
-In a misunderstanding, Daniel's assumed to be harming her dog, whilst in fact attempting to trap the cat.
-Later, Thunder visits Lawrence at the hospital and is pleased to discovers Lawrence never blamed him after all.
+They allow him to stay but lock him in a birdcage.
+The next possible buyer, the Chihuahua's owner, is also driven away but not before the Chihuahua can rescue Thunder.
+In a misunderstanding, Daniel is assumed to be harming her dog, whilst attempting to trap the cat.
+Later, Thunder visits Lawrence at the hospital and is pleased to discover Lawrence never blamed him after all.
 Thunder returns home and the inhabitants of the house have meanwhile driven two more buyers away believing the house to be haunted.
-When Jack and Maggie again try to exile Thunder, the truth of the accident is revealed and they all stand up for Thunder.
-An infuriated Daniel attempts various increasingly aggressive and bizarre ways to get rid of Thunder, but is foiled at every turn.
-His latest attempt involves a gun and leads him to believe that he finally got rid of Thunder only to get kicked out of the house by his uncle's toys in retaliation for Thunder's supposed "death."
-Lawrence also discovers Daniel's deceit and tries to leave the hospital.
-Meanwhile, Thunder (revealed to have survived), Jack, Maggie, and the rest of Lawrence's toys are in a race against time to save the house before Daniel destroys it using a wrecking ball.
+When Jack and Maggie again try to exile Thunder.